raissa-coelho/NPB-GO/README.md

 # NPB-GO
-Implementation of the NAS Parallel Benchmarks in GO language for TECVII class.
+Implementation of the NAS Parallel Benchmark in GO language for TECVII class.

 ## Compilation and Execution